godonnell2/graceodonnell/_posts/2017-06-17-five-reasons-corporate-video.markdown

 >Business Insider

 ### Prestige
 Do you want to build your brand’s prestige?
-Wow your customers with an epic video which epitomizes what you do.
+Wow your customers with an epic video which captures the essence of what you have to offer.

-### Build Your Connections
+### Promote Your Events
 Get the maximum impact from your events by capturing the action with video or even live streaming.

 >“Revenue growth: Video ad revenue will increase at a three-year compound annual growth rate (CAGR) of 19.5% through 2016, according to our estimates.
 That's faster than any other medium other than mobile.
 And much faster than traditional online display advertising, which will only grow at a 3% annual rate. “